onflow/flow/flips/20211007-transaction-fees.md

 ## Motivation

-Transaction fees should allow the Flow blockchain to self regulate transaction throughput in a way where it would always tend to the optimum throughput, they should also discourage malicious actors from trying to destabilize the network by sending computationally or network heavy transactions, as the transaction fees on such transactions would be appropriately higher.
+Transaction fees should allow the Flow blockchain to self-regulate transaction throughput in a way where it would always tend to the optimum throughput.
+Fees should also discourage malicious actors from trying to destabilize the network by sending computationally or network heavy transactions, as the transaction fees on such transactions would be appropriately higher.

 ## Note